cloud441/MicmacCluster/README.txt

 # INTRODUCTION:

-    MicMac is an open source project that aims at being cross platform.
-Very few dependencies are mandatory to have the core program work.
+MicMac is a free open-source (Cecill-B licence) photogrammetric suite that can be used in a variety of 3D reconstruction scenarios.
+In aims mainly at professionnal or academic users but constant efforts are made to make it more accessible to the general public.
+One of MicMac strengths is its high degree of versatility.
+It can indeed be used in various fields : cartography, environment, industry, forestry, heritage, archaeology,...
+MicMac allows both the creation of 3D models and of ortho-imagery when appropriate.

 But MicMac works really bad with dataset that exceeds a dozen of images.
-And Especially if the dataset includes diferent points of view.
-The aim of this projetc is to give a solution about this Micmac weak point, without trying to seek a alternative into the source code.
+And Especially if the dataset includes different points of view.
+The aim of this project is to give a solution about this Micmac weak point, without trying to seek a alternative into the source code.
 Because of a source code we didn't understand hardly anything, but that offers a pretty good 3D reconstruction, the best way to manage with MicMac is to build a wrapper on MicMac command which clusterize the dataset into logical subset.

+# AUTHORS:

+    SEAL Research Laboratory (EPITA)  |  Kevin Guillet (cloud441)
+                                      |  Tanzim Ahmed Mostafa